Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Abstract

 \section{Abstract}

-Multi-objective learning (MOL) problems often arise in emerging machine learning problems when there are multiple learning criteria or multiple learning tasks.
+Multi-objective learning (MOL) problems often arise in emerging machine learning problems when there are multiple learning criteria, data modalities, or learning tasks.
+Different from single-objective learning, one of the critical challenges in MOL is the potential conflict among different objectives during the iterative optimization process.
 Recent works have developed various \emph{dynamic weighting} algorithms for MOL such as MGDA and its variants, where the central idea is to find an update direction that \emph{avoids conflicts} among objectives.
 Albeit its appealing intuition, empirical studies show that dynamic weighting methods may not always outperform static ones.
 To understand this theory-practical gap, we focus on a new stochastic variant of MGDA - the \textsf{M}ulti-\textsf{o}bjective gradient with \textsf{Do}uble sampling (\textsf{MoDo}) algorithm, and study the generalization performance of the dynamic weighting-based MoDo and its interplay with optimization through the lens of algorithm stability.
 Perhaps surprisingly, we find that the key rationale behind MGDA -- updating along conflict-avoidant direction - may \emph{hinder} dynamic weighting algorithms from achieving the optimal ${\cal O}(1/\sqrt{n})$ population risk, where $n$ is the number of training samples.
-We further demonstrate the variability of dynamic weights on the three-way trade-off among optimization, generalization, and conflict avoidance that is unique in MOL.
+We further demonstrate the impact of the variability of dynamic weights on the three-way trade-off among optimization, generalization, and conflict avoidance that is unique in MOL.
+We showcase the generality of our theoretical framework by analyzing other existing stochastic MOL algorithms under the framework.
+Experiments on various multi-task learning benchmarks are performed to demonstrate the practical applicability.
+Code is available at \url{https://github.com/heshandevaka/Trade-Off-MOL}. \footnote{ Preliminary results in this paper were presented in part at the 2023 Advances in Neural Information Processing Systems~\citep{chen2023threeway_moo}.}